They may be in your trees, your neighbor's trees or somewhere else close at hand -- and they are ugly.

 Start off this project by getting a small container.

 Go to gathering worms.
-You may have an available youngster who can help make a game of it.
+You may have an available youngster who can help make a game of it, thus turning a chore into a fun activity that even the little ones can take part in.

 You will want small hooks for your rod or pole and line.